We Must Stop Our Overuse Of Alcohol-Based Hand Sanitizer [Opinion]

 — PSQH (@PSQHnews) December 22, 2016

-It’s shocking to me that hand sanitizers are so commonplace in our schools given the tremendous public health crisis caused by Staphylococci bacterial infections like MRSA and knowing that scientists are fully aware of the role that alcohol-based products can play in creating biofilm, when used improperly.
+It’s shocking to me that hand sanitizers are so commonplace in our schools given the tremendous public health crisis caused by Staphylococci bacterial infections like MRSA and knowing that scientists are fully aware of the role that alcohol-based products can play in creating biofilm when used improperly.
 Not only is the research indicating that these products don’t work as well as we have hoped, it also is indicating that alcohol-based products are causing worse problems, according to a 2012 article published in the journal FEMS Immunology and Medical Microbiology.

 “Alcohol treatment also resulted in increased transcription of the biofilm-promoting genes icaA and icaD, as well as several antibiotic resistance genes.
 These results demonstrate that treatment of S. aureus preformed biofilms with alcohols enhances biofilm levels if maintained for extended periods.
 Thus, alcohols might be of limited usefulness for the eradication of preformed S. aureus biofilms.”

 Did you catch that?
-Alcohol has the potential to not only increase biofilm-promoting genes in bacteria, but also to encourage genes responsible for antibiotic resistance.
+Alcohol has the potential to not only increase biofilm-promoting genes in bacteria but also encourage genes responsible for antibiotic resistance.
 The CDC has quite a bit to say about the impacts of antibiotic resistant bacteria.

 “Each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics and at least 23,000 people die each year as a direct result of these infections.”